Welcome! However you choose to spend your time with us, we're excited to share FortWhyte Alive with you.

 Despite our urban location, should you decide to take a bus to visit us, you would have to walk approximately 30 minutes from the closest bus stop to the site.
 The closest bus stop is outside of Costco Wholesale (2365 McGillivray Boulevard, Winnipeg, MB R3Y 0A1.)

-There is always time for an adventure at FortWhyte, whether you have 30 minutes or a whole afternoon.
+There is always time for an adventure at FortWhyte, whether you have 30 minutes or a whole day.
 If you are interested in wandering through the majority of the trails with time to savour the sights, we recommend reserving at least three hours out of your day.
-If you have the whole day to enjoy, we recommend starting your visit by exploring the Interpretive Centre and south trails.
+If you have the whole day to enjoy, we recommend starting your visit by exploring the Interpretive Centre and South Trails.
 Follow that with relaxing in one of our many picnic areas or Café for lunch, then top off your undoubtedly lovely morning with a visit to see the bison along our north trail.
 Be sure to check out our calendar so that you can take into consideration any of the special activities going on during your visit.

 What kind of adventure would you like to experience at FortWhyte Alive during your visit?
 Will you spend hours meandering along the trails?
 If so, you will likely want to bring a water bottle and a snack that you can enjoy at one of our scenic outlooks.